borbasmatyas/borbasmatyas/README.md

 ### Hi there 👋

 Im Matyi from Hungary. :hungary: <br>
-Originally a photographer / photojournalist, but here an amateur developer with perhaps workable solutions. <br>
+Originally a photographer / photojournalist, but here as an amateur developer with terrible but perhaps workable  solutions.

 *The most contents and the READMEs are in Hungarian language.*